roy-harmon/UniversaLIS/README.md

 ## Installation

 The project can be registered as a Windows service, but migration from .NET Framework to .NET Core removed service installers.
-This functionality should be restored, but until I test it more, I don't know the specifics of installation (presumably InstallUtil).
+This functionality should be restored, and it can be registered as a service using `sc create` (see [the MSDN article](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/sc-create)).
 The program can also be executed using the Visual Studio debugger.

 Please note: The software no longer requires a database server in order to function properly.